1 – Anne Jeffries (1645)

 Before he had time to flee, the man was set upon by the two dogs who ripped him to shreds.
 Amazingly, the victim had red blood and human-looking internal organs.
 The dogs refused to return to the spot where the remains lay for the rest of the day.
 The boys checked the body several times to make sure they didn't imagine things, but when they returned the next day, all traces of the strange man had vanished.

 In 1978, Silbie’s grandson wrote to the Centre for UFO studies about the incident.
 Larry Sessions of the Fort Worth Museum of Science and History interviewed Silbie and concluded that he was a remarkable man.
 However, Sessions believes that Silbie had an overactive imagination.
-Silbie angrily dismissed suggestions that his brothers played a trick on him or that he saw a large frog.
+Silbie angrily dismissed suggestions that his brothers played a trick on him or that he saw a very large frog.

 4 – E. J. M. Reynolds (1948)